jamespan/investors-blog/_columns/Stock_Analysis/veeva-stock-china-crm-merck-moderna-gsk.md

 Veeva stock has now formed an early-stage [cup with handle](https://www.investors.com/how-to-invest/how-to-read-stock-charts-understanding-technical-analysis/#cupwithhandle).
 The [buy point](https://www.investors.com/how-to-invest/investors-corner/chart-reading-basics-how-a-buy-point-marks-a-time-of-opportunity/) is 247.62.

-While the relative strength line has dipped as the handle has formed, Veeva remains above its 50-day moving average.
+While the [relative strength line](https://www.investors.com/how-to-invest/investors-corner/growth-stocks-breakout-specialty-tool-relative-strength-line/) has dipped as the handle has formed, Veeva remains above its 50-day moving average.
 As investors like to see, the shorter-term [21-day exponential moving average](https://www.investors.com/how-to-invest/investors-corner/what-is-the-21-day-exponential-moving-average/) stands above the longer-term 50-day line.
+The stock found support at and bounced off its 21-day benchmark on Thursday.

 As Veeva continues to navigate a bumpy road to a potential breakout, keep the action of the Nasdaq and other [market indexes](https://www.investors.com/news/stock-market-today-stock-market-news/) in mind.
-Just as Veeva is weathering some turbulence, the general market is also fighting to launch a sustained new uptrend.
+Just as Veeva is weathering some turbulence, the general market is also fighting to hold its ground and launch a sustained new uptrend.

 In this environment of trying to rebound from a [market correction](https://www.investors.com/how-to-invest/stock-market-corrections-how-to-sell-stocks-manage-risk-and-prepare-for-next-uptrend/), it can take multiple attempts before the indexes and individual stocks gain traction and launch new runs.